 Ellen earned three degrees from Stony Brook (B.A., M.A., and Ph.D.) all in Sociology and is the linkage advisor to Sociology and Women's and Gender Studies.
 She teaches an online class in the Master's in Higher Education Administration program.
-Currently, Ellen serves on the Undergraduate Council, the Intercollegiate Athletics Board and the Protestant Campus Ministry Board of Directors.
-She served as a group leader for the annual Stony Brook Day in Albany event and helped to coordinate the SBU house building and fund-raising for Habitat for Humanity.
+Currently, Ellen serves on the Undergraduate Council and the Protestant Campus Ministry Board of Directors.
+She served as a UUP representative, group leader for the annual Stony Brook Day in Albany event and helped to coordinate the SBU house building and fund-raising for Habitat for Humanity.

 Ellen is a proud recipient of The Sister Margaret Ann Landry RSHM Lifetime Achievement Advisor Award and is an Honorary Member of the Golden Key National Honor Society.

 Tracey Iorio is an Assistant Director in the Academic and Transfer Advising Services Office.
-She received her Bachelor of Arts in Art History from Fairleigh Dickinson University and her Masters of Science in Mental Health Counseling from LIU, CW Post in 2009.
+She received her Bachelor of Arts in Art History from Fairleigh Dickinson University and her Masters of Science in Mental Health Counseling and NY State license from LIU C.W Post in 2009.
 Tracey came to Stony Brook University in 2002 and worked as an advisor in the Transfer Office, which merged with Academic Advising Center in the summer of 2012.
 Prior to working at Stony Brook she spent 14 years as Senior Associate Director of Admissions at The Juilliard School.

 Along with her role as an advisor to current Stony Brook University students, she coordinates the Joint Admissions program to admit students from Suffolk County and Nassau Community Colleges.
 Tracey provides these student with one-on-one advising each semester to ensure a seamless transition to Stony Brook.
 Another important role for Tracey is the Opening of School Committee, which provides incoming students with activities, workshops and community information during the weekend prior to the first day of school.